Jilemnice: Economy

 The largest industrial employer based in the town is the Czech branch of the Devro company, a manufacturer of collagen casings for food products.
 From the service sector, the most important employer is the local hospital.

 Transport

-The I/14 road from Liberec to Trutnov passes through the town.
+The I/14 road from Liberec to Trutnov runs through the town.

 Jilemnice is located on the railway line Jablonec nad Jizerou–Martinice v Krkonoších.